 By default, each snippet displays up to approximately 300 characters, which is usually three lines of text in a standard browser window display.
+The number of characters displayed is the target length, within a statistically insignificant degree of variance.

-Snippets consist of one or more fragments of text that contain the search term up to a target length, within a statistically insignificant degree of variance.
+Snippets consist of one or more fragments of text that contain the matching terms.
 If the returned snippet includes multiple text fragments (for example, for matches within multiple fields), the target length is the maximum total length of all the returned fragments.

 To specify an alternate target length, add the optional target_length parameter to the WITH SNIPPET clause.
-You can specify a target length from 50 and 1,000 characters.
-When the target_length is set to an invalid number, such as 0 or a negative number, the length defaults to 300.
+You can specify a target length from 50 to 1,000 characters.
+When the target length is set to an invalid number, such as 0 or a negative number, the length defaults to 300.

-Example: The target_length parameter is useful for displaying a snippet of approximately three lines of text in a standard mobile interface.
+Example: A target length parameter of 120 characters is useful for displaying a snippet of approximately three lines of text in a standard mobile interface.